Sticky Honey Garlic Meatballs

-If you're looking for an easy and flavorful recipe to impress your whole family or party guests, our Honey Garlic Meatballs recipe is a must-try.
-These delectable slow cooker meatballs are coated in a sticky honey garlic sauce that's finger-licking good.
+If you’re looking for an easy and flavorful recipe to impress your whole family or party guests, my Honey Garlic Meatballs recipe is a must-try.
+These delectable slow cooker meatballs are coated in a sticky honey garlic sauce that’s so good.

-Whether you serve them as an appetizer at a party, with a side of rice for an easy dinner, or even as a game day snack, these meatballs are sure to be a hit!
+Whether you serve these sticky honey garlic meatballs as an appetizer at a party, with a side of rice or noodles for an easy main dish (which I do at least once a month), or even as a game day snack, these meatballs are sure to be a hit!

 Why You’ll Love This Recipe

-- Quick and easy.
-It’s a great dinner option for busy weeknights.
+• Quick and easy.
+These easy meatballs are a great dinner option for busy weeknights.

 Ingredients for slow cooker honey garlic meatballs